Polycystic lipomembranous osteodysplasia with sclerosing leukoencephalopathy

-Nasu–Hakola disease also known as polycystic lipomembranous osteodysplasia with sclerosing leukoencephalopathy is a rare disease characterised by early-onset dementia and multifocal bone cysts.
+Polycystic lipomembranous osteodysplasia with sclerosing leukoencephalopathy also known as Nasu–Hakola disease is a rare disease characterised by early-onset dementia and multifocal bone cysts.
 It is caused by autosomal recessive loss of function mutations in either the TREM2 or TYROBP gene that are found most frequently in the Finnish and Japanese populations.

 Signs and symptoms

-Four stages are recognised in this condition.
-The first (latent stage) show no symptoms or signs.
-This stage typically lasts up to the early 20s.
-This is followed by the osseous stage.
-This is characterised by recurrent bone pain usually affecting the long bones of the limbs.
-This is usually followed by pathological fractures of these bones.
-The third stage (early neurological) is marked by the onset of symptoms typical of a frontal lobe syndrome (euphoria, lack of concentration, loss of judgment and social inhibitions) with memory loss.
-Epilepsy may occur.
+Symptoms appear in four stages over the course of the disease.
+The first (latent stage) is asymptomatic and lasts up to the early 20s.
+The second stage (osseous stage) is characterized by persistent bone pain, usually accompanied by pathological fractures of these bones.
+Bones of the hands, feet, wrists, and ankles are typically affected first, then followed by the arms and legs.
+The third stage (early neurologic) is marked by the onset of symptoms typical of a frontal lobe syndrome (euphoria, lack of concentration, loss of judgment and social inhibitions) with memory loss.
+Epilepsy may occur during this period but are transient.
 This stage usually has its onset in the late 20s and early 30s.
-The final stage is characterised by severe dementia and paralysis.
+The final stage (late neurologic) is characterized by severe dementia and paralysis.
 Death usually occurs in the late 40s or early 50s.

 Genetics

-This condition has been associated with mutations in the TYRO protein tyrosine kinase binding protein (TYROBP) gene and in the triggering receptor expressed on myeloid cells 2 (TREM2) gene.
+This condition has been associated with 2 different loss of function mutations in the TYRO protein tyrosine kinase binding protein (TYROBP) gene and in the triggering receptor expressed on myeloid cells 2 (TREM2) gene.
 TYROBP is located on the long arm of chromosome 19 (19q13.12) and TREM2 is located on short arm of chromosome 6 (6p21.1).

-Pathopysiology

-This is not understood but appears to involve the microglia.
+TYROBP codes for the DAP12 adaptor protein, and TREM2 codes for the cell-surface receptor.
+Mutations in either gene produce the same clinical symptoms and manifestation of the disease.